Category Archives: fsa

 Risk statement

-The presence of Listeria monocytogenes in some batches of the products listed above.
+The possible presence of Shiga toxin-producing E. coli (STEC) in the product listed above.

 Action taken by the company

-Aldi is recalling the above product from affected stores only.
-Point of sale notices will only be displayed in affected Aldi stores that are selling this product.
+THIS! have issued a recall notice to their customer.
 These notices explain to customers why the product is being recalled and tells them what to do if they have bought the product.
-Please see the attached notice.
+Please see attached notice.

 Our advice to consumers